ayacomputer/PWA-Text-Editor/README.md

 ![ProductScreen Shot](./assets/product.png)

 This is a full-stack application (code snippets) that runs in the browser.
 This features a number of data persistence techniques that serve as redundancy in case one of the options is not supported by the browser.
-The application will also function offline.
+The application will also function offline and you can download the app by simply click 'install' button.

 [Click Here for the deployed app](https://ayacomputer-pwa-text-editor.herokuapp.com/)